realmaster42/EverybodyEditsProtocol/README.md

 > The y coordinate of the block's position.

 `[3] UInt` Morph
-> The morph identifier.
+> The morph id.

 `[4] Integer` Layer
-> The layer identifier.
+> The layer id.

 `[5] UInt` Player Id
-> The identifier of the player which placed this block.
+> The id of the player which placed this block.

 ### <a id="rm-bs">"bs"</a>
 Occurs when a sound block is placed in the world.